 I rummage through the textiles for nearly 45 minutes before I settle on what I want to purchase.
 Although a bit pricey, the quality of the textiles justifies the high price tag.
 I buy 3 different fabrics, each about a yard per piece.
 One is a black cotton with a lovely woven white geometric print.
 The other two are deep indigo dyed cotton pieces that I will be using for a Haori coat I am currently making for a Brooklyn based client.
 I always get so giddy when I go fabric shopping, especially when I have the opportunity to get my hands on fabric like this!

-At around 11:30pm, the group decides to call it a night and head our separate ways.
+Finally, the group decides to call it a night and head our separate ways.
 I walk Derek and Isabelle to the train and bid them goodbye.
 I’m so happy Derek messaged me during his precious 48 hours in town- it was such a wonderful surprise!
 I tell the two of them to hit me up if they find themselves in New York and they say the same if I find myself in London.

 Kohei and I take the train back to Akasaka.
 We get off at our stop and on the way we pass by his local watering hole, The Quarter House.
 He asks if I’d be down to pop in for a quick drink and I say sure!
 The first floor is a restaurant and the basement is the bar.
 Kohei tells me a locale runs the restaurant while his son runs the bar.
 As we descend the stairs, I see there is a small group hanging out.
 A friend of Kohei’s is rummaging through a stack of records while the owner, his wife, and their two friends are drinking at the bar.
 I take a seat and start talking to the bartender.